argo-marketplace/future_of_california/CA_data_collaborations/README_data_collabs.md

 | [California Data Collaborative](http://californiadatacollaborative.org) | Data warehousing, decision support analytics, streamlining research, curating open data, inter-governmental partnership |       |
 | [Mobility Data Specification](https://github.com/CityOfLosAngeles/mobility-data-specification) | Data Standard |       |

+## Quantifying government data collaborations -- ARGO winter 18-19 pro-bono marketplace project

+This initial exercise is to dig into the number of repositories and contributers at government GitHub projects inventoried at: https://government.github.com/community/

+Psuedocode -- do something like:

+1. Scrape a list of government github projects from https://government.github.com/community/
+2. For each project in that list:
+	- count the number of repositories ( https://developer.github.com/v3/repos/#list-organization-repositories ) and for each repo:
+		- count the number of contributors in each repository ( https://developer.github.com/v3/repos/#list-contributors )
+		- note the languages used in the repository ( https://developer.github.com/v3/repos/#list-languages )
+3. Develop two dataframe with columns <government_name, repo_count> and <government_name, repo_name, contributor_count, primary_language>

 ## Future work

-This initial exercise is to simply list all the public data collaboratives operating in California.
+Please share your ideas in the issues!
 In the future it would be useful to survey key project metadata including a list of partners, number of staff dedicated to the collaboration, the annual budget of the project and other useful contextual information.